darenhart/yummi-pizza/README.md

 ### TODOs

-- Validate form
 - Link to order list
+- Show prices on order list
-- Move items to context
+- Move state items from ItemList to context
-- Success order message
 - Save user on localStorage
 - Unit test
 - Add back button on confirm order page